HR/Crypter/readme.md

   mpk_iterations: 100000 // MasterPassKey derivation iterations
 }
 ```

 ### Encryption process
 When encrypting a file, Crypter first creates a temporary hidden directory,
 namely '.crypting'.
 It then encrypts the user selected file with the crypto
-defaults and flushes the encrypted data it to file in the directory, namely
+defaults and flushes the encrypted data to a file in the directory, namely
 'data'.
 Furthermore, it writes the public credentials to a file within the same
 directory, namely 'creds'.
 Finally, Crypter compresses the directory to a tar
-archive with then name of the user selected file and the '.crypto' extension
+archive with the name of the user selected file and the '.crypto' extension
 appended to it.
 ### Decryption process
 The decryption process is essentially the inverse of the encryption process
 where the temporary hidden directory is named '.decrypting'.
 The credentials are
 read from the creds file and used to decrypt the data file to the original user
-file (with its original extension).
+file with its original extension which is deduced from the crypto file name
+(e.g. extension for "file.txt.crypto" would be ".txt").
-### Crypto format
+### Crypto file format
 A .crypto file is the product of the Crypter encryption process.
 It stores both
 the encrypted version of the user selected file and the public credentials used
 to encrypt it (and needed to decrypt it).
 The file itself it is a tar archive